-The Faculty of Environment invites you to write an evidence-based research opinion editorial (op-ed) for publishing online.
+The Faculty of Environment encouraged students to write an evidence-based research opinion editorial (op-ed) for its 2017 OpEd Writing Contest

-The article can be based on a paper that was written, a part of their current course work, or a new work specifically written for the contest.
-Entries will be reviewed by a panel of experts, including journalists and faculty, with particular interest and expertise in journalistic writing on environmental issues.
-Finalists will be eligible to take part in a writing workshop with a leading environmental journalist and editor.
+The articles ranged from former class papers, part of current course work, or new work specifically written for the contest.
+Entries were reviewed by a panel of experts, including journalists and faculty, with particular interest and expertise in journalistic writing on environmental issues.
+Finalists were eligible to take part in a writing workshop with a leading environmental journalist and editor.

-- Contest is open to all undergraduate students with a program in the Faculty of Environment AND any student from any program who is currently enrolled in a course offered by the Faculty of Environment.
+- The contest was open to all undergraduate students with a program in the Faculty of Environment AND any student from any program who was currently enrolled in a course offered by the Faculty of Environment.

-- In a short Op-Ed, make a case for what you believe is or will be a significant environmental issue in the coming years.
+- In a short Op-Ed, students were asked to make a case for what they believed is or will be a significant environmental issue in the coming years.

-- Submissions have a maximum word count of 1000 words, with in-text hyperlink citations.
+- Submissions had a maximum word count of 1000 words, with in-text hyperlink citations.

 - Dr. Zafar Adeel, Professor of Professional Practice and Executive Director, Pacific Water Research Centre

 - Alix Patterson, Social Entrepreneur and Author of Inspired and Within Our Reach

 - Dr. Mark Roseland, Professor, Resource and Environmental Management and Director, Centre for Sustainable Development

 - Monday, March 20: Deadline for student submissions at MIDNIGHT!